 From left, Penny Terlep, El Barrett Toman, Lark Jeffers (standing), Charlotte Richesson (seated), and Hillary Leyendecker perform in The Children's Hour at Greenbelt Arts Center.
-Penny Martin (seated) and Jenn Robinson

-Jenn Robinson and

-Ian Swank

-- Photos by Randy Barth
+- Photos by Randy Barth touches.

-touches.
 The director deftly highlighted the play's many issues in simple and understandable ways that could connect with audience members of all ages.
 Families, pre-teens and wise golden-years folks will enjoy the production.
 This was a daring play to take on, but well worth the many efforts.